Bristol VR: Production

 The first production vehicles entered service with Eastern Scottish, a member of the Scottish Bus Group, in December 1968.
 Almost immediately, problems were experienced with the transmission and overheating of the engine, problems similar to those experienced by early versions of the Leyland Atlantean and Daimler Fleetline.
 A large number of the initial production versions entered service with the Scottish Bus Group.
 Continued reliability issues resulted in 1973 in the exchange, on a one-for-one basis, of 91 Bristol VRTs from Central SMT, Eastern Scottish and Western SMT for front-engined Bristol Lodekka FLF6Gs from the National Bus Company, a majority of these being sent from Eastern Counties.

-A revision of the vehicle, the Series 2, was introduced in 1970, with changes including a replacement of the single-piece wrap-around engine compartment door with a 3 piece version with a lift up rear section and swing out sides.
+A revision of the vehicle, the Series 2, was introduced in 1970, with changes including a replacement of the single-piece wraparound engine compartment door with a 3-piece version with a lift-up rear section and swing-out sides.
 In 1974, the Series 3 was introduced, with the main changes being to the engine compartment, to keep in line with new noise legislation.
 The most visible change was to move the ventilation grills from alongside the engine to higher up, just below the top deck windows, connected to the engine compartment by trunking, plus the removal of the grilles from the rear engine compartment door.
 The short, lowheight version became the standard vehicle for the National Bus Company.
 The VRT remained in production until 1981, by which time 4,531 had been built.
 The Leyland Olympian, the successor to the VR, shared many similarities to the Series 3 VR, although with updates such as air suspension.

 The later Bristol VRs remained in service with many independent bus operators and some major bus companies across the United Kingdom until the late 2000s: East Yorkshire Motor Services, having amassed a total of 150 new and second-hand VRs, withdrew their last closed top examples in 2004; Wilts & Dorset withdrew their last examples in 2007, with some continuing operating until 2009 with subsidiary Damory Coaches, and First Devon & Cornwall withdrew their last closed top VRs in December 2006.
 First Hampshire & Dorset operated one VR on an open-top service between Weymouth and Portland Bill until September 2010, while Arriva Buses Wales operated a VR for a summertime open-top tour of Llandudno and Conwy.